-5 Translation of the author: ""the architrave with inlaid trellis, the above inscription with the date 1239 and the two panels with infancy stories are located on the west side, the inscription-signature with the date 1250 and the above post mortem panels, flanked by the corner lictors, on the north side, and the three aniconic panels on the side and back".
+&lt;sup>5 Translation of the author: "The architrave with inlaid trellis, the above inscription with the date 1239 and the two panels with infancy stories are located on the west side, the inscription-signature with the date 1250 and the above post mortem panels, flanked by the corner lictors, on the north side, and the three aniconic panels on the side and back".

-Fig. 6: The south-west side of the reconstructed pulpit of the Church of San Bartolomeo in Pantano through virtual anastylosis (3D model and image by xxxxxx)
+Fig. 8: The north-west side of the reconstructed pulpit of the Church of San Bartolomeo in Pantano through virtual anastylosis (3D model and image by Greta Attademo)